Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Abstract

 \section{Abstract}

-In a mixed generalized linear model, the objective is to learn multiple signals from unlabeled observations: each sample comes from exactly one signal, but it is not known which one.
+In a mixed generalized linear model, the goal is to learn multiple signals from unlabeled observations: each sample comes from exactly one signal, but it is not known which one.
 We consider the prototypical problem of estimating two statistically independent signals in a mixed generalized linear model with Gaussian covariates.
 Spectral methods are a popular class of estimators which output the top two eigenvectors of a suitable data-dependent matrix.
 However, despite the wide applicability, their design is still obtained via heuristic considerations, and the number of samples $n$ needed to guarantee recovery is super-linear in the signal dimension $d$.
 In this paper, we develop exact asymptotics on spectral methods in the challenging proportional regime in which $n, d$ grow large and their ratio converges to a finite constant.
-By doing so, we are able to optimize the design of the spectral method, and combine it with a simple linear estimator, in order to minimize the estimation error.
+This allows us optimize the design of the spectral method, and combine it with a simple linear estimator, to minimize the estimation error.
 Our characterization exploits a mix of tools from random matrices, free probability and the theory of approximate message passing algorithms.
-Numerical simulations for mixed linear regression and phase retrieval display the advantage enabled by our analysis over existing designs of spectral methods.
+Numerical simulations for mixed linear regression and phase retrieval demonstrate the advantage enabled by our analysis over existing designs of spectral methods.